Herring-UGAECSE-2920/Class-Instructions/README.md

 Your plotter should plot the function to the margins (25 mm on each side) of the paper.
 At the margins, the pen should go up.
 If only a small piece of the plot is on the paper, then plot it on the paper.
 If none of the function is on the paper, do nothing and alert the user in some way.

 Once again, your rotary encoder knobs are the only input for the user.
 The "vertical" will be increments of +/-10mm and the "horizontal" increments of +/-1mm.
 Positive is clockwise.
-When the "verical" encoder is short pressed, the selected value is entered and the cursor is moved to the next value to be set.
+When the "vertical" encoder is short pressed, the selected value is entered and the cursor is moved to the next value to be set.
 If the "vertical" encoder is short pressed on the last value to be entered, the cursor moves back to the first value.
 When the "vertical" encoder is long pressed, the Math Mode starts (have an "are you sure?" dialogue).
 When the "horizontal" encoder is short pressed it goes up one level in the Math Mode menu, and when long pressed, it goes to the top of the Math Mode menu.
+As specified in the UI section of the Assessments document, your Math Mode should also halt, raise the pen, and go back to the menu/UI when both of the Encoders are long-pressed.

-As part of the Mathmode checkpoint, you should also implement stand alone mode on the PI.
-The PI will no longer need to have a computer tethered to it to work!
+As part of the Math Mode checkpoint, you should also implement stand alone mode on the Pi.
+The Pi will no longer need to have a computer tethered to it to work!
-As mentioned in the Project Specifications section of the readme, you should have your code [launch on startup](deliverables/setup/launch-on-startup.md) (when you power on the Pi) to reduce the setup time/equipment needed for your demo.
+As mentioned in the Project Specifications section of the README, you should have your code [launch on startup](deliverables/setup/launch-on-startup.md) (when you power on the Pi) to reduce the setup time/equipment needed for your demo.
 This is a requirement for this demonstration and all future demonstrations.

 ### G-Code (Images courtesy of howtomechatronics.com) (Deliverable 13)